JOURNAL

 When I am weak, He is strong and I can take whatever comes.

-What depth of character I must be obtaining, and deep compassion for others I think,
+What depth of character I must be obtaining, and compassion for others I think,

 So, I shed another tear, look out across the sea, and wonder what will soon happen to me.